 “In parallel, we are working to successfully develop, demonstrate and ultimately commercialize next-generation electric motor technology that fully exploits the latest in magnetic materials through a combination of our government-sponsored programs and industry partnerships,” adds Ohodnicki.

-“Our goal is to initiate the qualification process for high-speed motors based upon new nanocrystalline motor alloys as soon as possible, with a target of realizing commercial adoption within the next five years,” claims Ohodnicki.
+“Our goal is to initiate the qualification process for high-speed motors based upon new nanocrystalline alloys as soon as possible, with a target of realizing commercial adoption within the next five years,” claims Ohodnicki.